Preparing to Buy a Home for the First Time

 Things to Consider

-• Your mortgage broker can answer questions even after closing.
+Your mortgage broker can answer questions even after closing.

-• The mortgage loan servicer and the entity to which mortgage payments are made can change.
+• The mortgage loan servicer and the entity where mortgage payments are made can change.
 However, the principal and interest payment amount will only change if the loan is an adjustable-rate mortgage.
-Call your mortgage broker to confirm any changes to whom you make your mortgage payments.

 FAQs